-When septic systems receive routine maintenance, they should perform reliably for many years - but when they’re not maintained, you run the risk of a costly and dangerous septic system failure.
+When septic systems receive routine maintenance, they should perform reliably for many years - but when they’re not maintained, you run the risk of a costly and dangerous septic system failure problems.
 Although septic systems have an operational lifetime and will need to be replaced at some point in time, routine maintenance is essential for safety and stretching the septic system’s lifespan.
 Furthermore, a failing septic system is a risk to humans and animals, and can pollute the environment.
-Watch out for these signs of septic system failure so you can do something before it grows into a huge problem.
+Watch out for these warning signs of septic system failure so you can do something before it grows into a huge problem.

 8 Signs of Septic System Failure

 Septic owners should be alert to the signs of failure and respond quickly when any are found.
 Not only can a quick response possibly save you money in repairs, it can prevent illness and environmental damage.
 Keep an eye out for one or more of these signs of septic system failure:

 - Toilets, drains, and sinks are backing up